bzapata95/instagram-clone/README.md

 1. Open `Redis` server
 2. Move yourself to the backend folder: `cd backend`
 3. Copy the `.env.example` file and create a `.env` file and add the connection BD and other and SIGNATURE (can be any word)
+4. Install `sequelize-cli` how dev-dependency and execute this `yarn sequelize db:create` next `yarn sequelize db:migrate`
-4. Run `yarn dev`to start the server
+5. Run `yarn dev`to start the server

 **Getting started with the frontend app**